AyodeleOjo/Nigeria-Real-Estate-Project-/README.md

 **PARAMETERS:**

-✓Bedrooms -> number of bedrooms in the houses ‌
+✓Bedrooms -> number of bedrooms in the houses ‌‌

-✓ Bathrooms -> number of bathrooms in the houses ‌
+✓ Bathrooms -> number of bathrooms in the houses ‌‌

-✓ Toilets -> number of toilets  ‌
+✓ Toilets -> number of toilets  ‌‌

-✓ Parking_space ‌
+✓ Parking_space ‌‌

-✓ Title -> house type ‌
+✓ Title -> house type ‌‌

-✓ Town -> town in which the house is located ‌
+✓ Town -> town in which the house is located ‌‌

-✓ State -> state within Nigeria in which the house is located and finally ‌ ✓ Price -> the target column.
+✓ State -> state within Nigeria in which the house is located, and finally ‌
+✓ Price -> the target column.

 Now that our Dataset is ready, be on the look out for  my next post on how